EpistasisLab/latent_phenotype_project/README.md

 # latent_phenotype_project

-IMPORTANT: File names are listed and described in the order that they are supposed to be run.
+NOTE: File names are listed and described in the order that they are supposed to be run.

-IMPORTANT: Any file name containing "step0" is not meant to be run directly.
+NOTE: Any file name containing "step0" is not meant to be run directly.
 Rather, some other file in the sequence calls that file to run when necessary.

+NOTE: Descriptions for files that are called by other files but do not have "step0" in the name start with "DO NOT RUN DIRECTLY"

 NOTE: Directories are ordered from top to bottom as the sequence in which they should be run.